Edvid/New-World-Dedicated-Stat-Program/README.md

 Selecting a Nation called Poland would be
 `> Poland`

 or if something else is already selected, you may want to deselect everything first.
-Deselecting can be done with `<` or everything can be deselected at once with `<...`.
-To make absolutely sure Basic Updaters select a nation right when they begin their document, we ask of them to do as following:
+Deselecting can be done with `<`, or deselecting everything can be done at once with `<...`.
+To make absolutely sure updaters select a nation right when they begin their document, we ask of them to do as following:
 `<... > Poland`.

-**I: adding**
+**II: adding**

 adding 2 to administrative efficiency can be done with the line:
 `+2 administrativeefficiency`

-or with synonyms implemented in the program:
+or with [synonyms](https://edvid.github.io/New-World-Dedicated-Stat-Program/Synonyms.js) implemented in the program:

 `+ 2 adm`